jonathanyeh0723/face-mask-detection/README.md

     plt.imshow(img)
 ```

-There are 300 mask images and 300 non mask images in the training directory.
+There are 300 mask images and 300 non mask images in the training directory.<br>
-This is the 8 round execution
+This is the 8 round execution<br>
 Current image plot index starts from: 56 / 300

 ### My Process